 2. La Fromagerie de Pierre

 It smells good on the Cour Portal… Pierre Rollet-Gérard can spot a Coulommiers from miles away.
 Equipped with his sharp Laguiole knife, this cheese explorer criss-crosses the French countryside in search of the best nuggets of our terroir.
-That’s why top-flight establishments like Saint-James and Château Pétrus place their trust in him.
-In his store, you’ll find farmhouse cheeses made from raw milk, creamery products and a selection of seasonal cheeses.
+That’s why such top-flight establishments as Saint-James and Château Pétrus put their trust in him.
+In his boutique, you’ll find farmhouse cheeses made from raw milk, crèmerie, and a selection of seasonal cheeses.
 At the moment, farmhouse cheeses from the Drôme (Le P’tit Barac, la tome blanche and Picodon) are in the spotlight.

 📍43 Cour Portal, 33000 Bordeaux